tiredpixel/tpbacklog-clj/README.md

     Content-Length: 75
     Server: Jetty(7.6.13.v20130916)

-    {"points":8,"priority":1,"title":"Style the iPlayer icon to be more pink."}
+    {"points":8,"priority":1,"title":"Style the icon to be more pink."}

 ### PUT /stories/:id

 Replace story.
 Note there is no `PATCH`; partial resource updates are not supported.
-This is at a different address to the brief, as the resource is a story, not a backlog. `204` instead of `200` is returned on success, as there is no content to be returned.

 #### Parameters